spectrocloud/librarium/content/docs/04-clusters/06-cluster-management/05-backup-restore/01-add-backup-location.md

 # Add a Backup Location

-This how-to guide provides instructions to add a backup location in Palette.
+This how-to guide provides instructions on how to add a backup location in Palette.
-You must add a backup location before you plan to create a cluster backup or a workspace backup.
+You must add a backup location before creating a backup of a cluster or workspace.
-The following sections will describe the prerequisites and the steps to add a backup location in Palette.
-You can refer to the [Cluster Backup and Restore](/clusters/cluster-management/backup-restore) guide to learn about the fundamentals of backup and restore.
+The following sections describe the prerequisites and the steps to add a backup location in Palette.
+You can refer to the [Cluster Backup and Restore](/clusters/cluster-management/backup-restore) guide to learn more about the fundamentals of backup and restore.

-This guide provides instructions for the following environments - AWS, GCP, MinIO, and Azure.
-You can choose an environment that suits your needs.
+Select the tab that matches the environment you want to create a backup.
 <br />

 <Tabs>